 On 1st October 2012, the city of Philadelphia named a section of Locust Street “Barbara Gittings Way” in Gittings’ memory.

-Also in 2012, she was inducted into the Legacy Walk, an outdoor public display which celebrates LGBT history and people.
+Also in 2012, she was inducted into the Legacy Walk, an outdoor public display that celebrates LGBT history and people.

 And that is the incredible story of Barbara Gittings.